“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 Simon Sinek, author of the book Find Your Why: A Practical Guide for Finding Purpose for You and Your Team, writes that it is only when you understand your “why” (or your purpose) that you’ll be more capable of pursuing the things that give you fulfillment.

-It will serve as your point of reference for all your actions and decisions from this moment on, allowing you to measure your progress and know when you have met your goals.
+It will serve as your point of reference for all your actions and decisions from now on, allowing you to measure your progress and know when you have met your goals.
 (Read this article for more books on discovering your purpose.)

 The Japanese have the term “ikigai,” which can be translated to mean “a reason for being.”
 This is anything that gives a deep sense of purpose to a person’s life and makes it worthwhile.
 It is what you get up for every morning.